 How to stop your dog from jumping on children or elderly

 If you want to stop your dog from jumping on a young child or an elderly family member, you need to be a little tricky.
-Since dogs challenging each person individually, you need to make it look like the correction is coming from the small child or the elderly family member, even if they are not making the correction.
+Since dogs challenge each person individually, you need to make it look like the correction is coming from the small child or the elderly family member, even if they are not making the correction.

 You can do this using a long lead and a chain collar.
 Put the chain collar on your dog and attach a long lead to the chain collar.
 Set your child or elderly family member just out of reach of the leash fully extended.
 Then, have a strong able-bodied person hold onto the end of the leash and have the dog at their side.
 Remember, your child or elderly person must be further away than the length of the long leash.